tensorlayer/TensorLayer/docs/user/development.rst

 ~~~~~~~~~~~~~

 If you publish a new method in term of Deep learning and Reinforcement learning,
-you are welcome to contribute your method to TensorLayer.
+you are welcome to contribute your method to TLayer.

 * Explain how it would work, and link to a scientific paper if applicable.
 * Keep the scope as narrow as possible, to make it easier to implement.